hzw456/vibeProcessBar/README.md

 Analyzes code change frequency via VS Code extension.
 - **Principle**: Monitors file modification speed and character changes to infer if AI is generating code.
 - **Supported Plugins**: GitHub Copilot, RooCode, Cline, Claude Code, and all other AI plugins running inside VS Code.

+**⚠️ Required**: You must install the [Vibe Process Bar VS Code Extension](https://github.com/hzw456/vibeProcessBarVSCodeExt) to enable this feature.

 > [!WARNING]
 > **Not recommended for precise tracking**
 > This method is a "guess" based on code modification behavior, which is less accurate than MCP or Hook methods.
 Only recommended as a supplement when MCP or Hook cannot be used.